-- Develop software to control the pump. - Develop Software to monitor the pump and sensors. - Develop software to communicate with the web/mobile application - Develop a basic web page and mobile application - Develop IOT backend using Amazon Web Services
+- Continue development of software/ UI to control the pump. - Develop Software to monitor the pump and sensors. - Develop software to communicate with the web/mobile application - Develop a basic web page and mobile application - Develop IOT backend using Amazon Web Services